 Oatly IPO: Oprah-Backed Company to Offer OTLY Stock on Nasdaq

 An Oatly IPO is filed with the SEC.
-Earlier this year, investors speculated whether or not the Oprah-backed company would go public.
-Now, it looks like Oatly stock is officially coming to market.
+Earlier this year, investors speculated about whether or not the Oprah-backed company would go public.
+Now it looks like Oatly stock is officially coming to market.

 But is Oatly a good investment opportunity?
 Here’s what we know…